ivan-usov-org/bec/docs/source/user/command_line_interface.md

 Scripts are user defined functions that can be executed from the BEC console (CLI).
 They are stored in the ``scripts`` folder and can be edited with any text editor.
 The scripts are loaded automatically on startup of the BEC console but can also be reloaded by typing ``bec.load_all_user_scripts()`` in the command-line.
-This command will load scripts from three locations: `~/bec/scripts/.`, `bec/bec_lib/scripts/.` and the beamline plugin directory, e.g. `/csaxs-bec/bec_plugins/scripts/.`
+This command will load scripts from three locations:

+1. from `~/bec/scripts/` in your home directory,
+1. from the beamline plugin directory, e.g. `/csaxs_bec/csaxs_bec/scripts/`
+1. from `bec/bec_lib/scripts/` (only useful if you have the entire source code of BEC installed locally).

 An example of a user script could be a function to move a specific motor to a predefined position: